griera95/spatial-transformer-nets/README.md

 In all cases, results ara stored in the directory `outputs`, in subdirectories named after the date and time of each run.
 For each run, a log file can also be found named `run_eval_model.log`, as well as the configuration used for the run in the `.hydra` subdirectory.

 ## Results and discussion
-We evaluated the performance of the a standard Spatial Transformer Network by training and evaluating it on the MNIST handwritten digits dataset.
+We evaluated the performance of the a standard Spatial Transformer Network by training and evaluating it on the MNIST handwritten digits dataset (http://yann.lecun.com/exdb/mnist/).
 The training was performed for 50 epochs using the Adam optimizer with a learning rate of 0.01.
 The mini-batch size chosen was 64.
 The chosen loss function was log-likelihood, however as the network's last layer is a log-softmax, we are actually computing the categorical crossentropy.

 We used categorical crossentropy as a metric to evaluate classification strength in a precise manner, as it computes the likeness of the predicted probability distribution over the 10 different digit classes with respect to the target (correct) distribution.
 In addition to using categorical crossentropy, we computed the overall accuracy on the test set as a rough estimate of performance, which is more intuitive.